jorritfolmer/puppet-splunk/README.md

   Optional.
 Used to request indexer acknowlegement when sending data.
   Defaults to false.

+#### `ds_intermediate`

+  Optional.
+Used to configure the deployment server as a deploymentclient.
+  This is useful if you want to retain one central deployment server instead of multiple, for example one for each DMZ.
+Defaults to undef.

 ## Compatibility

 Requires Splunk and Splunkforwarders >= 6.2.0.
 However, if you still have versions < 6.2 , pass `sslcompatibility => 'intermediate'`.

 If you have version >= 6.2.0 servers but with stock settings from a previous Splunk installation, also pass `sslcompatibility => 'intermediate'` in the universal forwarder declaration, otherwise the SSL connections to the deploymentserver will fail.

+## Changelog

+### 1.0.3

+- Added `ds_intermediate` parameter to create a deployment server that can deploy apps from an another upstream deployment server.

+### 1.0.2

+- Added `useACK` parameter to manage indexer acknowledgement
+- Updated README with Debian / Ubuntu prerequisites.

+### 1.0.1

+- Added `service` parameter to manage start and running state of the Splunk or Splunkforwarder service.

+### 1.0.0

+Initial release:

+- License master
+- Splunk web
+- Standalone search head
+- KVstore
+- Standalone indexer
+- Deployment server
+- Deployment client
+- Distributed search
+- Forwarding with load-balancing
+- Data input with SSL
+- Index clustering: cluster master
+- Index clustering: cluster peer
+- Index clustering: search head

+## Roadmap

+- Optionally specify Splunk version to install
+- Search head clustering: search head
+- Search head clustering: deployer
+- Distributed Management Console
+- Data Collection Node

+## Out-of-scope

+- Search head load-balancing
+- Search head pooling